 Agenda Stockholm

 The planning for the agenda of 2025 is ongoing and we are continously updating it with new speakers and sessions.
-You can look forward to a day filled with interesting speakers, breakout sessions and networking with other professionels as well as our event partners.
+You can look forward to a day filled with interesting speakers, breakout sessions and networking with other professionals as well as our event partners.

 Stage Program: 10.00 – 17.40 CET